Queer Diasporic Futurity, a new book by Flatness has just launched!

 Flatness is proud to produce the book in partnership with not/nowhere, whose mission, embedded in its co-operative organisation and transparent pay structure, is to redress power imbalances and create autonomy for Black and POC artists working in the systemically racist British arts and cultural workforce.

-Place your pre-order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for the special price of £17 (£15 + £2 UK p&p/ £22 including International p&p) along with any donations you’re able to make.
+Place your order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for £17 (£15 + £2 UK p&p/ £22 including International p&p) along with any donations you’re able to make.

 The process is a little clunky unfortunately, but can be broken down into the following steps: